 A small real-word story:

-When he rewrote the process to use a PL/Perl function inside the database to format the data and the query returned already fully-formatted e-mails, it suddenly started spewing out tens of thousands of e-mails per second, and they had to add a second copy of sent mail to actually be able to send them out.
+When he rewrote the process to use a PL/Perl function inside the database to format the data and the query returned already fully-formatted e-mails, it suddenly started spewing out tens of thousands of e-mails per second and they had to add a second copy of the sent mail to actually be able to send them out.

 SELECT * FROM users; and getting all the data there is in the database.